elastic/agent-framework-examples/README.md

 This repository contains some examples in Python and .NET for using the [Microsoft Agent Framework](https://github.com/microsoft/agent-framework) with Elasticsearch.

-This repository is part of the article [Insert the title]() published in the Elasticsearch Labs website by [Elastic](https://www.elastic.co/).
+This repository is part of the article [Building agentic applications with Elasticsearch and Microsoft’s Agent Framework](https://www.elastic.co/search-labs/blog/agentic-applications-elasticsearch-microsoft-agent-framework) published in the Elastic search labs website by [Elastic](https://www.elastic.co/).

 ## Microsoft Agent Framework